 - Just remember to think ahead on avocados — let them ripen for several days on the counter and then refrigerate after they are ripe.
 You can also freeze avocados effectively if they ripen before you can use them.

 They are essentially fried pork skins.
-The name is a bit off-putting for Americans, but pork belly, pork skins, etc. is all just bacon in a different dress really.
+The name is a bit off-putting for Americans, but pork belly, pork skins, etc. are all just bacon in a different dress.
 These can sometimes get you over the hump of craving tortilla chips.

-And for a few meals that are easy but require a bit of cooking:
+And for a few easy meals that require a bit of cooking:

 Good tips on getting more protein and less carbs.
 Can't wait to try them out for breakfast.